Moses Jacob Ezekiel: In popular culture

 Ezekiel was portrayed by Josh Zuckerman in the 2014 film Field of Lost Shoes, which depicted the Battle of New Market.

 Ezekiel is the sculptor Askol in Carel Vosmaer's novel The Amazon, in which Ezekiel's studio is described in detail, It is also described in Mary Agnes Tincker's The Jewel in the Lotus; "the opening pages depict the studio of Salathiel, the sculptor, the original of which character in the novel was Moses Ezekiel."

 A poem about his Israel was written by Pietschmann, of Berlin.

-Gabriele d'Annunzio wrote a poem, "To Mole Ezekiel," in 1887.
+Gabriele d'Annunzio wrote a poem, "To Moie Ezekiel," in 1887.

 A description of his studio by Lilian V. de Bosis was published in the May 1891 issue of 'kTye Esquiline.